Are you looking for a cybersecurity plan for a small business?

 It’s a completely free security control that is highly effective for the average small business’s security.

 There are a variety of MFA techniques, but the two most common are texts and authentication code apps.

-In both cases, you get six digit code that you must enter after you login to an account.
+In both cases, you get a six-digit code that you must enter after you log in to an account.

 This is a great additional layer of security in case your login credentials are compromised.